 However, there are also some downsides of 10 year mortgages with a fixed rate that you should take into account.
 These include:

 - You could end up overpaying on your mortgage if interest rates remain consistently lower than the fixed rate you have taken

-- 10 year fixed mortgage rates often come with ‘early repayment charges’ within the ten year period.
+- 10 year fixed mortgage rates often come with 'early repayment charges' within the period.
 This means that you will often face penalties if you to want to come out of your mortgage deal early

 - Even the cheapest 10 year fixed rate mortgage can often be more expensive than many variable or tracker rates and you often pay a 'premium' for the certainty of a fixed rate mortgage deal